aaravmat1209/agent_orchestration_echo/README.md

 # Agent-to-Agent (A2A) Multi-Agent System on Amazon Bedrock AgentCore for Incident Response Logging

 A comprehensive implementation of the [Agent-to-Agent (A2A)](https://a2a-protocol.org/latest/) protocol using specialized agents running on [Amazon Bedrock `AgentCore` runtime](https://docs.aws.amazon.com/bedrock-agentcore/latest/devguide/runtime-a2a.html), demonstrating intelligent coordination for AWS infrastructure monitoring and operations management.
 This repository walks you through setting up three core agents to answer questions about incidents and metrics in your AWS accounts and search for best remediation strategies.
 A monitoring agent (built using the [`Strands` Agents SDK](https://strandsagents.com/latest/)) is responsible for handling all questions related to metrics and logs within AWS and cross AWS accounts.
 A remediation agent (built using [`OpenAI`'s Agents SDK](https://openai.github.io/openai-agents-python/)) is responsible to doing efficient web searches for best remediation strategies and optimization techniques that the user can ask for.
 Both agents run on separate runtimes as `A2A` servers and utilize all `AgentCore` primitives - memory for context management, observability for deep level analysis about both agents, gateway for access to tools (`Cloudwatch`, `JIRA` and `TAVILY` APIs) and `AgentCore` identity for enabling inbound and outbound access into the agent and then into the resources that the agent can access using OAuth 2.0 and APIs.
-These two agents are then managed by a host [`Google ADK` agent](https://google.github.io/adk-docs/) that acts as a client and delegates tasks to each of these agents using A2A on Runtime.
-The Google ADK host agent runs on a separate `AgentCore` runtime of its own.
+These two agents are then managed by a host [`Strands` agent](https://strandsagents.com/latest/) that acts as a client and delegates tasks to each of these agents using A2A on Runtime.
+The Strands host agent runs on a separate `AgentCore` runtime of its own.

 ## Demo